zola-25/zola-25.github.io/_posts/2022-12-10-cookie-fundamentals.md

 ## Example ASP.NET Core Implementation

-When a cookie is sent from the server to the client, it is sent in the HTTP reponse as a `set-cookie` header.
+When a cookie is sent from the server to the client, it is sent in the HTTP response as a `set-cookie` header.
 Using a simple ASP.NET Core Program.cs to serve a static HTML page, we can define a simple cookie using middleware that will be sent to the client on each request:

 ```csharp